 One of the best things a parent can do with their child is to read together, routinely.
 Even if your child is a baby, read, read, read.
 If you have an early reader, take turns reading.
 One fun idea is to choose a book with an upcoming movie adaptation so you can take a special outing to see the book come to life on the big screen.

 Like books, audiobooks create a shared experience between a parent and child.
 Plus, they make a reading experience more interactive, as actors and actresses perform the stories in various voices.
 Audio books are also convenient, as families can enjoy them together on road trips, while doing household chores, etc.

 4. Visit your local library often.

-Statistics show that in 2019, more families visited their local library than movie theaters.
+In 2019, statistics showed that more families visited their local library than movie theaters.
 Libraries are wonderful resources for communities, providing a fun place to play and learn for children of all ages.